philippyt/DAT304-SYNTHYOLO/README.md

 # Downlight Detection in Floor Plans Using YOLO and GAN-Generated Datasets (DAT304)

-by Philip André Haugen and Fredrik Noddeland.
+By Philip André Haugen and Fredrik Noddeland.

 This project uses a GAN to generate synthetic floor plans and evaluates YOLO models trained with varying real/synthetic data ratios.